rbertens/generic_mixing_framework/README.md

 ### Technical configuration of the mixer

 Here comes the fun part.
 Event mixing is challenging, and you can configure the mixer in such a way both efficiency and efficacy are ensured.
+The goal of the event mixer is simple: ** create mixed events that have the same multiplicity distribution as their unmixed counterparts, and ensure that each track of a mixed event is picked from a different unmixed event**.

 The way the mixer works, is as follows.
 Take the simple example of wanting to mix tracks with a multiplicity between two and three, then it sets N to 3.
 The mixer will read through the input chain, and fill an NxN matrix with tracks that it finds.
 Let's call these tracks S0T0 through S0TN, where the S0 means unmixed event 0, and TN track number N, so that a matrix filled with its rows filled with two events with a multiplicity of 3 and one event with a multiplicity of 2 could look like